Together, we can reduce overdose fatalities in Michigan.

 Imagine yourself here.

-The Michigan Overdose Prevention Coalition aims to change that narrative by combating these harmful stereotypes, building acceptance and understanding of harm reduction among the public, educating policymakers, engaging the local community, and advocating for effective policy changes that save lives.
+The Michigan Overdose Prevention Coalition aims to change this narrative by building acceptance and understanding of harm reduction, educating policymakers, engaging communities, and advocating for effective policy changes.

 What is a syringe service program?